 4. Reg. § 1.351-1(a)(1) concerning "immediately after the exchange" is to the effect that such immediacy turns on the prior definition of rights rather than simultaneity of the exchanges.
 This seems to invite application of the "step transaction doctrine."
 Under the "step transaction doctrine," a court (or the IRS) may integrate more than one transaction into one single transaction.
-In Intermountain Lumber, the parties were careful to spell out their rights and obligations over the course of several years, and the court treated all of the transactions undertaken in fulfillment of the parties' promises as a single transaction.
+In Intermountain Lumber, the parties were careful to spell out their rights and obligations over the course of several years, and the court treated all of the transaction.
 There are three tests that courts may apply in determining whether the "step transaction" is applicable: